Major Code BS1946 - Applied Nutrition Track

 Opportunities Upon Graduation

-Successful graduates of the HTC Translational Health - Applied Health Degree are highly competitive applicants for graduate school or professional school (medical school, physical therapy, occupational therapy, exercise physiology and metabolism, nutrition and dietetics, kinesiology, community and applied health, physician’s assistant, etc.).
+Successful graduates of the HTC Translational Health - Applied Health Degree are highly competitive applicants for graduate school or professional school (physical therapy, occupational therapy, exercise physiology and metabolism, nutrition and dietetics, kinesiology, community and applied health, physician’s assistant, etc.).